 For best results, make sure your skin is bare and smooth.
 Scrub at home or pay P400 for a full-body scrub to be done at Pink Parlour.
 Don’t wear body lotion or perfume Make sure your plans don’t involve sweating or showering for five hours after the session so the tint can soak in completely and evenly.
 Some of the tint could bleed onto your clothes, so wear dark clothes when you go in for a faux tan.

-Illustration by Pol Aries Zamora.
+Header art by Pol Aries Zamora.